seandenigris/XML-Parser/repository/XML-Parser.package/XMLAttributeDefaultValidator.class/README.md

-This is a base class for attribute default value validators that implement the constraints (like #REQUIRED) from the default declaration.
+This is a base class for attribute default validators that implement constraints from the default declaration part of an ATTLIST attribute definition.